M4nw3l/HealthCheckService/README.md

 Docker image can also be built in Solution with Microsoft.VisualStudio.Azure.Containers.Tools.Targets, right click Dockerfile in HealthCheckService project, click "Build Docker Image".

+To run and edit the project either use Visual Studio 2022 to open the solution / it can be run both inside and outside a container.
+Or with VSCode, use `docker bake` in a terminal in the repository root to build your changes. `docker compose up` can be used to run in a two instance testing configuration that health check each other.

 ## Extending

 ### Prometheus / Grafana